UAlaska-IT/motd_chef_status/README.md

 ## Purpose

-This cookbook configures Message of the Day to display system information and Chef status
+This cookbook configures Message of the Day to display system information and Chef status.

 * Standard OS, machine, and hostname information
 * Chef node name, run success status, last run timing